zhehaowang/zhehao.me/book-notes/emcpp/it7-17-moving-to-modern-cpp.md

 Widget w3{};       // calls Widget ctor with no args
 ```

 Why not always use braced initialization then?

-There can be unexpected behaviors due to the tangled relationship among initializers, std::intializer_lists, and constructor overload resolution.
+There can be unexpected behaviors due to the tangled relationship among initializers, `std::intializer_lists`, and constructor overload resolution.

-E.g. in [item 2](it1-4-deducing-types.md#understand-auto-type-deduction), deduced type for auto using braced initialization is std::initializer_list.
+E.g. in [item 2](it1-4-deducing-types.md#understand-auto-type-deduction), deduced type for auto using braced initialization is `std::initializer_list`.
 (The more you like auto, the less you may like braced initialization)

 ```cpp
 // Braced initialization always prefers a constructor overload that takes in std::initialization_list,
-// and what would normally be copy and move construction can be hijacked by std::initialization_list ctors class Widget {
+// and what would normally be copy and move construction can be hijacked by std::initialization_list ctors

+class Widget {
 public:
   Widget(int i, bool b);